UniversityOfPlymouth-Electronics/Embedded-Systems/getting_started/hardware.md

 <img src="../img/msb/msb.jpg" width="600px">

 Your Nucleo board connects directly onto this board.

+Before you connect the USB cable, connect your Nucleo board to the MSB.

-Check the alignment using the following image and carefully connect your Nucleo to the module support board.
+* Check the alignment using the image below and carefully connect your Nucleo to the module support board.

- > Never force!
-The connectors need to be aligned carfully, and gentle pressure should be enough to get the Nucleo pins to seat into the sockets.
+* Never force!
+The connectors need to be aligned carefully such that only gentle pressure is needed to get the Nucleo pins to seat into the sockets.

 It is suggested that you do not remove the Nucleo from the module support board until instructed to do so.

 <img src="../img/msb/msb+nucleo.jpg" width="600px">